v-rao/hm-recsys-p2/README.md

 ## 🤖 Models

 The modeling phase focuses on predicting the top 12 articles each customer is most likely to purchase in the 7-day prediction window after the training period.
-Multiple modeling strategies were explored, ranging from simple baselines to advanced hybrid recommendation systems.
+Multiple modeling strategies will be explored, ranging from simple baselines to advanced hybrid recommendation systems.

 ### 🏗️ Modeling Approaches